> Locations > Robert W. Saunders, Sr. Public Library

-About the Robert W. Saunders, Sr. Public Library
+About the New Robert W. Saunders, Sr. Public Library

 This location provides Internet access through library computers and WiFi connectivity.
-Public meeting space is available in the Dr. Walter Lee Smith Community Room and an after-hours book drop is located at the front of the building.
+Public meeting space is available and an after-hours book drop is located at the front of the building.
 The branch is located just north of the historic Union Train Station near downtown Tampa.